Do you have kittens available?

 What kind of healthcare will my kitten receive?

-At what age can kittens leave?
+At what age can I bring my kitten home?

 Do you transport kittens to other provinces or other countries?